 Another fact that is very true is that you cannot litigate or settle a case that you don’t have.
 So, make sure that following up immediately with a web inquiry, chat lead, a call that your answering service took and even the leads from your 3rd party lead generators takes precedence over anything else.
 It is difficult to fathom what 238% increase of your chance of signing a qualified client over your competitor could mean for your firm, but I am willing to bet that number would make a sizable impact for any firm.
 Assumptions are dangerous.
 I say that because whether people like to admit it or not, I see too many firms make the assumption that just because a claimant reached out to your firm, they only want to sign with you.
 A more accurate assumption to make is that if a claimant has reached out to your firm, they have also reached out to at least two other firms as well.

 This is especially true for website contact firms and chat leads.
 Consumers who go down the path of researching law firms online are the majority of the time submitting their information on multiple sites, so this is where that increase in sign up percentage on first contact really comes into play.

 This next item is something that comes up a lot with me when I am on a presentation of Captorra and are reviewing our own automated follow up tool.
 People will ask “how do we not piss off the potential client by contacting them to much?”
 My answer always is, don’t worry about that and let them tell you that they are not interested in your services.
-The chart on the right is a study conducted with 500 consumers across the country for varying services.
+This chart is a study conducted with 500 consumers across the country for varying services.

 What immediately jumps out to me is that 2 of the top 3 complaints consumers have about submitting a web inquiry is that they never got contacted back or that the response took too long.
 The alternative to following up too much is that they just end up signing with another firm.
 Even if the potential client doesn’t have a case, your competition is still able to get in touch with them first and is able to plant the seed of marketing for how they can help them and their family and friends in the future.